att-innovate/occam/docs/production_deployment.rst

     custom configuration.

 Occam deployment is based on puppet.
 Modules should be generalized and decoupled from environment sepcific data.
 It uses `hiera data lookups`_ and `automatic parameter lookup`_ for class arguments.
 When setting up a new environment, it's highly likely you'll need to create the requisite hiera data files for site or node specific information.

 Occam's hiera lookup table has the following precedence:

     * The node's FQDN.
     * The node's hostgroup
     * The node's virtual facter (vmware, kvm, etc. for specific virtual configs)
     * Either virtual_true or virtual_false (mainly for general virtual configs)
     * The 'common' file which contains defaults.

 For the purpose of this example, we'll assume the network configuration must be modified from the default.
 This effects multiple services and so effects multipe class arguments that must be configured in hiera.
 A reasonable place to put these site customizations for our new operations node is in the nodes FQDN hiera data file.
 For a server with the fqdn 'ops1.zone1.example.com', the hiera file would be ops1.zone1.example.com.yaml and placed in the puppet/hiera/ directory of this project.

 As of the writing of this document, the ops1.zone1.example.com  site specific configurations are the only ones required.
 However, they may not reflect all current configurations.
 It would behoove the new user to read through the node manifests and their referenced class's documentation and source to familiarize themselves with the project.

 .. _`hiera data lookups`: https://docs.puppetlabs.com/hiera/1/hierarchy.html
 .. _`automatic parameter lookup`: https://docs.puppetlabs.com/hiera/1/puppet.html#automatic-parameter-lookup
+.. _`prepare environment`: prepare_environment.html